aaronmams/jekyll-now/_posts/2021-04-26-Santa-Cruz-County-Taxable-Sales-and-PPP-Data.md

-This is going to be a quick look at two kind of cool data sets that seem really interesting and useful for evaluating the economic impacts of Covid…but I haven’t quite figured out exactly how to best use them in this capacity..yet.
+This is going to be a quick look at two kind of cool data sets that seem really interesting and useful for evaluating the economic impacts of Covid.
+I haven’t quite figured out exactly how to best use them in this capacity yet…but I wanted to give you all a quick look at them.
 The data I’m talking about are:

 1. California Taxable Sales from the California Department of Tax and Fee Administration